brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 tags: [machinelearning]
 ---

 Previously, in the [AI Supercomputing]({{ site.baseurl }}{% post_url 2020-05-12-AI-Supercomputing %}) and [AI Supercomputing (part 2)]({{ site.baseurl }}{% post_url 2020-05-28-AI-Supercomputing-2 %}) posts, we summarized existing parallelism techniques for ML models.
 Later, in the post [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite - a small version of the GPT model, trained on the "[Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)" dataset.
 In this post, we will apply those parallelism techniques to that GPT model, and scale it on a network of GPUs using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer).
-We will use the `deepspeed` package for `python`.
+The DeepSpeed API is a lightweight wrapper on PyTorch, and can be installed by the `deepspeed` package for `python`.

 ### 3D Parallelism